 SCL is a method, which is used in an Exchange server environment to define the “trust level” of specific mail items.

-In other words, the higher the SCL score\value, it is more likely to assume that the E-mail message is defiantly “bad mail” (spam mail).
+In other words, the higher the SCL score/value, the more likely it is to assume that the E-mail message is definitely “bad mail” (spam mail).

 The term “spam mail” is quite vague because, in real life, the meaning of this term can be realities to – spam mail (as the name imply) but at the same time, to another type of “problematic mail” such as – spoof mail, Phishing mail, Bulk mail and more.